DangerousPrototypes/BusPirate5-docs-hardware/docs/manufacturing/packaging/pack-buspirate5.md

 - Put the Bus Pirate in a tear bag
 - Impulse seal the bag
-- Place the 2mm HEX wrench in a zipper bag
+- Place the 2mm HEX wrench, 5 extra button caps and 2 extra DIN7991 bolts in a zipper bag
 - Place both bags in a box
 - Wrap the label around the box
 - Shrink wrap the box